-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

 But for Zhang Ming, China's EU ambassador, all that was just "lies ... disinformation ... [and] fake news" spread by "China-haters".

-"Sanctions based on lies could be interpreted as deliberately undermining China's security and development interests," Zhang told a video-conference held by the European Policy Centre, a think-tank in Brussels, also on Tuesday.
+"Sanctions based on lies could be interpreted as deliberately undermining China's security," Zhang told a video-conference held by the European Policy Centre, a think-tank in Brussels, also on Tuesday.

 "We ask the EU side to think twice.
 If some insist on confrontation, we will not back down," he said.

 "Countries like the US, the UK, and France have established deradicalisation centres or correction centres [for Islamist terrorists].
-China's measures are not entirely different from theirs," the Chinese ambassador also claimed.
+China's measures are not entirely different," the ambassador also claimed.

 "We have agreed all the requirements except one," Zhang added, on the EU-Xinjiang trip.

-"They [the EU ambassadors] insist to have a meeting with one criminal [Tohti] imprisoned and convicted under Chinese law.
+"They [EU ambassadors] insist to have a meeting with one criminal [Tohti] imprisoned and convicted under Chinese law.
 This is unacceptable.
 I'm so sorry," he said.

-EU business treaty
+EU business

-EU countries, last year, agreed a new investment treaty with China despite what many independent observers have called the "genocide" in Xinjiang.
+Meanwhile, EU countries, last year, agreed a new investment treaty with China despite what many important observers have called its "genocide" in Xinjiang.

-This still has to be ratified by the European Parliament to enter into life.
+It still has to be ratified by the European Parliament to enter into life.

-Opposition is growing among MEPs due to the Uighur abuses, as well as China's brutal crackdown on pro-democracy protesters in Hong Kong.
+And opposition is growing among MEPs due to the Uighur abuses, as well as China's crackdown on pro-democracy protesters in Hong Kong.

-But for Zhang, any criticism of Beijing's actions in Hong Kong was also "meddling" in China's "internal affairs".
+But for Zhang, any rebuke of Beijing's actions in Hong Kong was also "meddling" in China's "internal affairs".

-The diplomat claimed Europe was no different because the EU parliament recently lifted the immunity of a handful of pro-independence MEPs from the Spanish region of Catalonia.
+The diplomat claimed Europe was no different, because the EU parliament recently lifted the immunity of pro-independence MEPs from the Spanish region of Catalonia.

-He also accused the EU of "double standards" on Hong-Kong protesters, because Europe had criticised the violent mob that stormed the Capitol in January to try to overturn democratic elections in the US.
+He also accused the EU of "double standards" on Hong-Kong protesters, on grounds Europe had criticised a mob which stormed the US Capitol in January to try to overturn democratic elections.

-"I take the concerns of some MEPs seriously and talk to them frankly," Zhang said of his EU diplomacy.
+"I take the concerns of some MEPs seriously and I talk to them frankly," Zhang said of his EU diplomacy.

-But he noted that EU "business leaders" and top European Commission officials were happy to decouple trade from human rights the same way Beijing wanted to.
+But he noted that EU "business leaders" and top European Commission officials were happy to decouple trade from human rights the way Beijing wanted to.

 "The investment agreement is not a package solution to all the differences between China and the EU, still less a tool to exert pressure," Zhang said.

-"Economic issues should not be politicised ... should not be disrupted," he noted.
+"Economic issues should not be politicised," he said.

 Strategic appeasement?